sws2apps/jw-epub-parser/ADD_LANGUAGE.md

 - Open the `languages.js` file, and your language code.
 Make sure that your language is valid according to the naming of your EPUB file from jw.org.

-- Add a sample EPUB file for testing in `test/enhancedParsing` folder.
+- Add an entry for your language in `test/enhancedParsing/list.json` file.

-- Create fixture file to test the parsing in the `test/fixtures` directory.
+- Create fixture file for the issue you want to test in the `test/fixtures` directory.

 - Run `npm run test` and verify that all the tests passed.